Data-Driven Molecular Design

 Delivering impact

-The DDMD theme will develop novel approaches to currently intractable problems, as well as tackle current bottlenecks in biological design.
+This theme is producing novel approaches to currently intractable problems, as well as tackle current bottlenecks in biological design.
+We are focused on developing advanced, enabling technologies and workflows that accelerate scientific discovery and solutions across domains, including health, agriculture, the environment and industry.

 Contacts